OpenPA.net

 Itanium

-This was the end of the PA-RISC platform at HP, which vanished with diminishing market share until the mid-2000s.
+This marked the end of the PA-RISC platform at HP, with diminishing market share until the mid-2000s.
 The process of the long decline of RISC and commercial Unix servers was already underway then, with Unix relegated to special applications and later to high-end, mission-critical servers.
-HP started withdrawing from Unix workstations before Itanium, but pared down its offering even further with the new CPU architecture.
-Shipments of Itanium workstations ceased two years after release, at the time when Intel moved the x86 architecture to 64-bit.
-Originally envisaged as an industry-changing architecture, Itanium ended up as alternative to other RISC platforms it was meant to replace, and marked the end-phase of HP Unix and RISC platforms.
+HP started withdrawing from Unix workstations before Itanium, but pared down its offering even further with IA64.

 ↑ up